 Social media communication works very well for small tourism businesses, because it comes naturally.
 You do not need to learn any tricks, you can be who you are and share honestly your own personal stories – about your passion for your place, and about the people who make your place special.

 The transparency of word of mouth communication is supporting the sustainability of tourism experiences and destinations – provided that travellers are demanding sustainability.

 What motivated you to join the Global Ecotourism Network as a board member?

 I believe in lifelong learning.
 The best way to learn is to connect with people who are smarter than you.
 GEN is a great network for ecotourism and sustainability.
-And its board members are undoubtedly, all of them, smarter than me.
-I hope that they make me smarter, better and more generous.
+And its board members are undoubted, all of them, smarter than me.
+I hope that they make me smarter, better, and more generous.

 Estonia is mostly known for its progressive digital policies (“e-residency”), not so much for its sustainability credentials.
 Would you consider it a “green destination”?